How To Choose The Best Rehab

 Facilities should be able to explain what types of symptoms they treat best and what types of symptoms they tend to refer out for treatment at another facility.
 One facility cannot and should not treat all types of presentations.
 Find a facility that states that it specifically treats what you or your loved one is seeking help for.
 Complete a pre-assessment with the facility’s admissions staff and once you receive the results, ask them why the assessment was approved or why it was denied.

-Many times it feels best to go with a facility who states they use interventions that are most commonly used at several mental health and drug and alcohol use treatment centers.
+Many times it feels best to go with a facility who states they use methods that are most commonly used at several mental health and drug and alcohol use treatment centers.
 Some of these include CBT, DBT, Motivational Interviewing, and Contingency Management.
-We believe it is best that you find a facility that not only uses some or all of these interventions, but that also uses innovative and alternative methods of healing, especially if this is not the first time you or a loved one is entering treatment.
-Additionally, if you or a loved one is stepping down from an inpatient or residential setting, it’s important to make sure the facility provides all the clinical interventions that have been working currently, as well as new interventions that best serve symptoms that may arise at the outpatient level of care.
-Learn about Good Heart Recovery’s unprecedented interventions we use mixed with the traditional evidence-based interventions:
+We believe it is best that you find a facility that not only uses some or all of these methods, but that also uses innovative and alternative methods of healing, especially if this is not the first time you or a loved one is entering treatment.
+Additionally, if you or a loved one is stepping down from an inpatient or residential setting, it’s important to make sure the facility provides all the clinical methods that have been working currently, as well as new methods that best serve symptoms that may arise at the outpatient level of care.
+Learn about Good Heart Recovery’s unprecedented methods we use mixed with the traditional evidence-based methods:

 Involving the family is extremely important when it comes to helping someone develop a long-lasting support system throughout their recovery from addiction or mental health crises.
 At times, family work can be determined inappropriate for where an individual is in their recovery.
 However, when it appears to be helpful and the person may benefit from family involvement, facilities should have a specific protocol for involving family members and loved ones.